epam/ai-dial/docs/Auth/2. Web/2.IDPs/google.md

 ### Configure AI DIAL

-To enable AI DIAL Chat and AI DIAL Core to work with Google OAuth2, configure them with the necessary specific parameters.
+To enable AI DIAL Chat and AI DIAL Core to work with Google Identity, configure them with the necessary specific parameters.

 #### AI DIAL Chat Settings